bolehspace/public-transport-accessibility/README.md

 **Introduction**

-This is a project between Boleh Space and Transit MY in providing an inclusive public transportation system in Malaysia.
+This is a project of Boleh Space  in providing an inclusive public transportation system in Malaysia.
 Feel free to create a pull request and suggestion.

 **To-do List (Production)**